 NZS provides a net 66% of the net national average wage for a married couple and about 42% for a single person who lives alone.
 It is adjusted annually to reflect changes in inflation but with an underpinning link to the national average wage.
 The grossed-up amount is taxed as ordinary income.

-The Retirement Commissioner expressed recent concern about the escalating cost of NZS:
+In the 2016 Review, the Retirement Commissioner expressed concern about the escalating cost of NZS:

 “NZ Super costs were $10.4 billion (net) in 2015/16, which is 14% of core crown expenses and 4.1% of GDP.
 Treasury predict that it will rise to 7.1% (net) of GDP in 43 years.
 If we play that scenario today using 2015/16 numbers (7.1% of $251 B) the bill for super would be $17.87 billion, which begs the question, where would we draw the additional $7.43 billion from?”